New Hampshire Gay Men’s Chorus …

 The Story of NHGMC is an endearing New Hampshire success story and dream come true.

-NHGMC began in late 1997 as a twinkle in the eyes of three men — Richard Bojko, David R. Snelson, and the late David Swart — following a Boston Gay Men’s Chorus (BGMC) holiday concert that they attended in Boston.
+NHGMC began in late 1997 as a twinkle in the eyes of three men — Richard Bojko, the late David R. Snelson, and the late David Swart — following a Boston Gay Men’s Chorus (BGMC) holiday concert that they attended in Boston.

 As told by one of the original singers, charter signers, and board officers, the late Chuck Hill: “These three men had the original dream.
 After that Boston concert, they said, ‘Gee, why can’t New Hampshire do something like that?
 It’s time!’
 Then they told their friends.
 The word spread.
 That’s how I found out about it,” says Hill.
 “The chorus got going through word of mouth more than anything else.
 They put out the call to the community, found a director, an accompanist, a place to rehearse, and several men eager to sing.
 So the founders said, ‘Let’s get this act together, let’s find a place to rehearse and perform and bring our singers there.’
 They approached Father Jerry Stretch at St. Andrew’s Episcopal Church in Manchester for rehearsal space.
 He was a big supporter.
 Earlier in his life, Father Jerry had also been a bartender at Stonewall Inn in New York.”

 The men assembled and began rehearsing as a choral group in April, 1998.
 That same spring, a state charter declaring the chorus a nonprofit corporation and signed by several chartering members, was filed with the New Hampshire Secretary of State.
 Thus on June 8, 1998, the Manchester Performing Arts Association (MPAA), doing business as the New Hampshire Gay Men’s Chorus, was officially born!